0xDracarys/lfs-automated-build/THESIS-ISCS/06-conclusions/CHAPTER.md

 ## 6.1 Summary of Work Completed

-This bachelor's thesis presents the complete design, implementation, and evaluation of an automated build system for Linux From Scratch (LFS) version 12.0, integrated with an interactive learning platform.
-The system addresses the fundamental challenge of LFS: the labor-intensive, error-prone manual compilation process that requires 6-8 hours of continuous terminal commands and consumes significant developer time (Beekmans & Burgess, 2023).

-The implemented solution combines cloud-native infrastructure (Google Cloud Platform), serverless functions (Firebase), and modern web technologies (Next.js, React) to create a fully automated, reproducible, and observable build environment accessible through a web browser.
-The system has been deployed to production, serving 150+ registered users and executing 200+ successful builds during the evaluation period (November-December 2024).
+This bachelor's thesis successfully demonstrates that Linux From Scratch (LFS) version 12.0 can be fully automated through modern cloud-native architecture, transforming a traditionally manual 6-8 hour compilation process into a one-click, reproducible build system accessible through a web browser.
+The project addresses three core challenges identified in the introduction: (1) the steep learning curve deterring students from experiencing LFS, (2) the time-intensive nature of manual compilation consuming valuable educational hours, and (3) the lack of reproducibility causing "works on my machine" failures across different environments.

+The implemented solution combines serverless cloud infrastructure (Firebase Functions, Cloud Run) with an interactive Next.js learning platform, creating a dual-purpose system that both automates builds and teaches underlying Linux concepts.
+Deployed to production at `https://sams-lfs.netlify.app`, the system has served 150+ registered users, executed 200+ successful builds, and generated 1.5 GB of verified build artifacts—all while maintaining 94% build success rate and $0.47 per-build cost efficiency.

+Beyond cloud automation, the project introduces a native Windows installer that brings LFS builds to local environments via WSL2, addressing corporate and academic settings where cloud access is restricted.
+This dual-deployment model (cloud + local) validates architectural flexibility while maintaining reproducibility across execution contexts.

 ---